-HR has been diligently worked on getting all "official" documentation for active fulltime employees, scanned, back-up and updated.
+HR has been diligently working on getting all "official" documentation for active fulltime employees, scanned, back-up and updated.
 HR's initial goal of digitizing employee records was 80% but due to logistical and staffing shortage challenges, electronic backing of employee records are currently at 5% completion of uploading records into the BANNER system.
-ALO comment: Let Joann review this for accuracy.